 Enterprise teams often use the remote desktop protocol (RDP), developed by Microsoft, to support remote users connecting to other systems via a simple graphical user interface.
 It requires that both ends of the connection include special RDP client software for the initiator, and RDP server software for the resource being accessed.

 Unsurprisingly, RDP attacks are on the rise, reaching an all-time high in mid-2020.
 In all cases, RDP requires multi-factor security as much as possible, and passwordless MFA is a desirable option that supports the convenience goal of RDP, while also addressing the obvious risk posed by exposed RDP access ports.
 See a demo of RDP multi-factor authentication.

 Virtual Desktop Infrastructure (VDI)

 Companies use virtual desktop infrastructure (VDI) to create local desktop views of remote server systems, applications, and software.
 VDI essentially involves hosting desktop environments on a centralized server, where each desktop image runs on a virtual machine (VM).
 People access a virtual desktop via their PC, tablet, or other device.
 The adoption of VDI has been rapidly accelerating over the past 5 years, especially among high assurance environments.

 An important common design consideration for VDI is scaling across a large environment, which implies heavy administrative burdens for password reset functions.
 The friction of password-based authentication for VDI environments poses a hurdle to its adoption.
 Passwordless VDI implementation is thus an important time and cost saver in such environments that can accelerate usage across the enterprise.
-See a demo of HYPR for passwordless VDI.

 How do I Deploy Passwordless to my Employees?